 So, you’re trying to learn about the different types of protein powder?
 Perhaps your buddy told you that you were leaving hard earned gains on the table by not using the right post-workout shake.

-Or, maybe just maybe, you got sucked into an Instagram black hole and came out feeling like there were at least a handful things you must be doing wrong…or you’d look like all of those chiseled people on the “Explore” page.
+Or, maybe you got sucked into an Instagram black hole and came out feeling like there were at least a handful things you must be doing wrong or you’d look like those chiseled people on the “Explore” page.

-Regardless of what has spurred you on this search, learning about the different types of protein powders will dramatically improve the results you see from your training.
+Regardless of what has spurred you on this search, learning about the different types of protein powders will undoubtedly improve the results you extract from your training.

 Why Am I Obsessed with Protein Powder?

 Before I dive into the different types of protein powder (I’m never one to hold back from peppering you with the latest and greatest high-performance science), it seems proper to start with an introduction.

 Luckily, all you need to know about me can be easily summed up, because I’m obsessed with three things: